-In this case, we are in the Jupyter notebook, so call
+In this case, we are in the Jupyter notebook, so we will call

 show() will display inline in the notebook.

-In this section you will see how to use Bokeh's various marker types to create simple scatter plots.
+In this section you will see how to use Bokeh's various marker glyphs to create simple scatter plots.

 size (measured in screen space units) as a property.
-Circles also have
+Circles in particular also have

 radius (measured in "data" space units).